Samuel21002/Spare-time-projects/README.md

 ## JS:
 **Todo-List Webite** : Using HTML / CSS and JavaScript, a simple front-end ToDo list, which saves users tasks to the browser cache.
 NOTE!
 Run project via a local server eg. VSCode Live Server

+**Form test** : Purely frontend example of a submit form with "form validation"